-Figure 6.2: Lightweight processes.
+Figure 7.2: Lightweight processes.

-6.5 Multiprocessor scheduling
+7.5 Multiprocessor scheduling

 Here, we will talk about single machines with shared memory multiprocessor or multi-core CPU.
 Looking at the diagram below, the circles at the top are processors.
-Caches are presented at each of the processors.
+Caches are present at each of the processors which will speed up the performance of anything that is executing on those processors.
 They keep instructions or data, and are used to speed up the execution of the program.
 There might be more than two level of caches (L1, L2, L3).
-Some caches are shared; others are not.
-Memory, or RAM, are shared across all of the processors using system bus; a program running on one processor can access any address in memory.
+Some caches are shared; others are dedicated to processors.
+Memory, or RAM, are shared across all of the processors using system bus (represented by the blue line in the diagram); a program running on one processor can access any address in memory.
 Multi-processor scheduling involves scheduling tasks in such environment.

-Figure 6.3: Multiprocessor scheduling.
+Figure 7.3: Multiprocessor scheduling.

-6.5.1 Central queue implementation
+7.5.1 Central queue implementation

-In a central queue, all of the processors share a single global queue where all the threads and processes are present.
-Whenever the time slice on any processor is going to end, that processor will look at the ready queue, pull a thread or process from that queue, and schedule it.
+In a central queue, all of the processors share a single global queue or run queue where all the threads and processes are present.
+Execution of a process happens one quantum at a time and whenever the time slice on any processor is going to end, that processor will look at the ready queue, pull a thread or process from that queue, and schedule it.
+This is essentially what happens in a uni-processor system.

-Figure 6.4: A central queue.
+Figure 7.4: A central queue.

-6.5.2 Distributed queue implementation
+7.5.2 Distributed queue implementation

 In a distributed queue, there are more than one queue in the system.
 The processes or threads are going to be part of one of those queue.
-When a processor becomes idle it is going to look at its local queue, and only take the next job in that queue to schedule for execution.
+When a processor becomes idle it is going to look at its local queue, and only take the next job in that queue to schedule for execution one quantum at a time.

-Figure 6.5: A distributed queue.
+Figure 7.5: A distributed queue.

-6.5.3 Pros and cons of centralized queue and distributed queue
+7.5.3 Pros and cons of centralized queue and distributed queue

 The centralized queue is just shared data structure.
 As the number of processors grows, we face the problem of synchronization bottleneck.
 We have to use some synchronization primitives - the standard one being a lock.
 When the time slice on one processor ends, that processor has to go to the queue, lock the queue, and pick a job.
 If another processor becomes idle during this, this processor has to wait until the previous processor has picked the job and released the lock.
 No matter how efficient synchronization primitives are, there is still going to be synchronization overhead.
 That overhead will grow as the number of processors increases because there is going to be lock contention.
-There will be a lot of idle timeslices which will be waster.
+There will be a lot of idle time-slices which will be wasted.